ku-fpg/fpg-web/site/Software.markdown

 <div class="teaser">

-We use tools, typically written in Haskell, to explore and validate our ideas.
+We build tools and libraries, typically written in Haskell, to explore and validate our ideas.
 The main research challenge we are addressing is improving the high assurance narrative for functional languages.
 We release our tools open source, under a BSD license, use git for version control, and